Provided by You Health for patients

 IMPORTANT SAFETY INFORMATION

-• Take any medicines called monoamine oxidase inhibitor (MAOI), or if you have stopped taking an MAOI within the last 14 days
+• Take any medication for Parkinson’s Ddisease or depression called monoamine oxidase inhibitors (MAOI), or if you have stopped taking an MAOI in the last 14 days as they may cause a dangerous increase in blood pressure.
+MAOIs include, but are not limited to: isocarboxazid, phenelzine, rasagiline, selegiline, tranylcypromine

 • Take St John’s Wort or 5-Hydroxytryptophan (5-HTP)